-The IRS headline – Aliens with any U.S. Assets Must File Estate Tax Returns – is shocking to their adult children.
+The IRS headline – Aliens with any U.S. Assets Must File Estate Tax Returns – is shocking to their adult children in America.
+So, I wrote this blog on Foreign Inheritance and Gift Tax Planning and Strategies to help you save taxes.

 The label of the entity (such as trust) does not decide the entities IRS tax classification.
 An entity labeled a “trust” can be classified for tax law a corporation.
 Similarly, a foreign corporation can be categorized by the IRS as a trust.